Eddie Keher: 1971–1977

-Kilkenny dominated the provincial championship in 1971.
-A 6–16 to 3–16 defeat of Wexford gave Keher his sixth Leinster medal.
+Kilkenny won the Leinster title in 1971 with a 6–16 to 3–16 defeat of Wexford, Keher's sixth provincial medal.
 On 5 September 1971, Kilkenny faced Tipperary in the All-Ireland final, the first to be broadcast in colour by Telefís Éireann and the only eighty-minute meeting between the two sides.
-Kilkenny's ever-dependable goalkeeper, Ollie Walsh, had a nightmare of a game in which he conceded five goals, one of which passed through his legs, while that year's Hurler of the Year, "Babs" Keating, played out the closing stages of the game in his bare feet.
-Keher set a new record by scoring 2–11, however, it wasn't enough as Tipperary emerged the victors on a score line of 5–17 to 5–14.
-In spite of this defeat, Keher was later chosen on the inaugural All-Stars team.
+Keher set a new record by scoring 2–11 but the opposition prevailed by 5–17 to 5–14.
+Keher was later chosen on the inaugural All-Stars team of the year.

-In 1972 Keher won a seventh Leinster medal following a thrilling draw and replay victory over Wexford.
-Once again, Cork provided the opposition in the All-Ireland final on 3 September 1972, a game which is often considered to be one of the classic games of the modern era.
-Halfway through the second-half Cork were on form and stretched their lead to eight points.
-Drastic action was required for Kilkenny and Keher was deployed closer to the Cork goal.
-One of the most abiding memories of that game is of Keher grabbing the sliotar out of the sky and racing up the wing in the shadow of the Hogan Stand.
-From that sideline position, Keher pucked the sliotar as if going for a point, however, the sliotar dropped short, deceiving Cork goalkeeper Paddy Barry, and ending up in the back of the net.
-After scoring that goal an almost emotionless Keher simply turned around to go back to his normal playing position with blood pouring out of a cut over his eye, having been hit by Tony Maher's hurley.
-Keher finished the game with a tally of 2–9 and collected his fourth All-Ireland medal following a remarkable 3–24 to 5–11 victory.
-As well as collecting a second All-Star award, Keher was an automatic choice for Texaco Hurler of the Year.
+In 1972 Keher won a seventh Leinster medal following a replay victory over Wexford.
+Cork provided the opposition in the All-Ireland final on 3 September 1972 and led by eight points midway through the second half.
+From a sideline position, Keher pucked the sliotar as if going for a point but the ball dropped short, deceiving the Cork goalkeeper, and ended up in the back of the net.
+After scoring that goal Keher returned to his position with blood pouring out of a cut over his eye, having been hit by an opponent's hurley.
+Keher finished the game with a tally of 2–9 and collected his fourth All-Ireland medal following a 3–24 to 5–11 victory.
+For Keher, overhauling Cork in an "unbelievable" game during which the latter were well on top until near the end was another great memory.
+As well as collecting a second All-Star award, Keher was chosen as Texaco Hurler of the Year.